 “You must have a minimum grade point average (GPA) of 2.0 (C) on all hours attempted (including work taken at another institution, if you are a transfer student) and in the major or equivalent as determined by your college.
 Your college may have additional GPA requirements.”

-Be amended to state: “All undergraduate students must have a minimum grade point average (GPA) of 2.0 (C) on all hours attempted at Ohio University and in the major or equivalent as determined by your college.
+Be amended to state: “You must have a minimum grade point average (GPA) of 2.0 (C) on all hours attempted at Ohio University and in the major or equivalent as determined by your college.
 Each college may have additional GPA requirements.”